As mentioned earlier interceptors are function. They will be called with some parameters and can return their modified values.

 and the error will not be thrown.

-Those 3 interceptor type examples above are already implemented in the official frest-json
+Those 3 interceptor type examples above are already implemented in the official frest-json package.
+Check out the documentation of how to use it.

 We can add/remove interceptors to Frest instance using either

-configuration in constructor or calling add[Type]Interceptor
+configuration in constructor or calling add[Type]Interceptor and

-remove[Type]Interceptor
+remove[Type]Interceptor method.

 To add them when creating Frest instance: